landingbj/lagi/README.md

 If you prefer to use an IDE for development, you can directly open the Lag[i] project with mainstream IDEs like IntelliJ IDEA.
 After publishing the project as a web project to the Tomcat server, you can view the interface of Lag[i] by accessing the respective port through a browser.

-### Use Tutorial
+### Tutorial

-To help you quickly understand and utilize Lag[i], we have meticulously prepared an exhaustive [Use tutorial](docs/tutor_en.md).
+To help you quickly understand and utilize Lag[i], we have meticulously prepared an exhaustive [Tutorial presentations](docs/tutor_en.md).
 This guide will lead you from scratch through the process of downloading, installing, configuring, and running Lag[i], enabling you to master its usage methods swiftly.

 ### API